-a.
-Roof mount:

-Roof-mounted solar energy systems may exceed the maximum building height, provided the SES does not exceed five feet in height above the roofline in residential districts and ten feet above the roof line in all other districts."

-b.
-Ground mount: The maximum height restrictions for accessory structures in each zoning district are applicable to ground-mounted solar energy systems and solar energy systems.
+- a.
+Roof mount: Roof-mounted solar energy systems may exceed the maximum building height, provided the SES does not exceed five feet (5') in height above the roofline in residential districts and ten feet above the roof line in all other districts." - b.
+Ground mount: The maximum height of PV module and racking system shall not exceed 15' as measured from the highest natural grade below each solar panel.
+The recommend minimum height from grade is 3' for pollinator species to grow without obstructing the panel efficiency.